Ghazal 4, Verse 15x

 SETS == SYMMETRY

 The 'establishedness'-- not just durability, but also acceptedness, respectedness, venerability, validity, esteem-- of a signet-ring or seal depends on the name of the owner of the 'house' or estate that includes the ring (1b).
-And, reading the line in reverse as we equally well can and should: the 'name' and honor and prestige of the owner of the 'house' or estate that includes the signet-ring depends on the 'establishedness' (in all the above senses) of the signet-ring or seal itself (1a).
-In short, (1b) says the signet-ring won't be respected unless its owner is; and (1a) says the owner won't be respected unless his/her signet-ring is.
+And, if we also read the line in reverse, as we equally well can and should: the 'name' and honor and prestige of the owner of the 'house' or estate that includes the signet-ring depends on the 'establishedness' (in all the above senses) of the signet-ring or seal itself (1a).

-The grammar itself might suggest that the order of these two above readings might be reversed, but I want to show the more relevant of them first.
-In any casey, both these highly abstract pieces of general information are bestowed on us by the first line.
+In short, (1b) says the signet-ring won't be esteemed unless its owner is; and (1a) says the owner won't be esteemed unless the signet-ring is.
+Both these highly abstract pieces of general information are bestowed on us by the first line.
 Needless to say, they give us not a clue as to where the verse is going.

 For a beautifully apposite verse, compare {140,6} with its equally abstract first line.